NIS2 Directive

 Transportation

-Including subsectors; air transport, rail transport, shipping, and road transport.
+Including subsectors of air transport, rail transport, shipping, and road transport.

 Health